WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - Distaff Counterpart: Amida and Azee to McGillis and Gaileo, to an uncanny degree.

-- Good Old Fisticuffs: Befitting their image as street-brawling mobsters, Teiwaz suits tend to favour punching weapons.
-The Hyakuren has a pair of knuckledusters in its skirt armour, and the Hyakuri has the detachable shields that cover its arms when they're stowed in its backpack.
+- Good Old Fisticuffs: Befitting their image as street-brawling mobsters, Teiwaz suits tend to favor punching weapons.
+The Hyakuren has a pair of knuckledusters in its skirt armor, and the Hyakuri has the detachable shields that cover its arms when they're stowed in its backpack.

 - Hartman Hips: In a nod to their large number of female pilots, their mobile suits have exaggerated, feminine hips in comparison to other factions' designs.

 - Locked Out of the Loop: All of the Turbines and Merribit concerning McMurdo's power play with Nobliss Gordon, which involved setting up Tekkadan and many unwitting civilians to die.

 - The Mafia: Their main aesthetic, though due to the Culture Chop Suey of this universe, they have some Yakuza elements as well - the blood oath ceremony has a Japanese tea ritual and mandatory formal kimonos, and Jasley actually mentions yubitsume before receiving a more generic mob execution.

 - Polyamory: Basically, this is the relationship for all members of the Turbines' ship.
 The crew is Naze's Harem.

 - Punch-Clock Villain: You'd expect mafia enforcers to be Only in It for the Money, but these guys are downright ruthless in battle.
 But they have no problems with lengthy negotiations, and even allow people from the Isaribi into their nursery.

 - Red Oni, Blue Oni: Amida and Azee.
 Even their mechs are the right color!